 - 1,500 W for 15,000 BTU AC unit.

-We’ve received a lot of questions about which generators are best for a certain capacity of an air conditioner.
+We’ve received many questions about which generators are best for a certain capacity of an air conditioner.
 Here are some of the generators you can use:

 - Jackery Portable Power Station Explorer 500W for small 5,000 BTU units.